2025-26 Registration Information

 Payment options

-Full payment is due upon registration.
+Full payment is due upon registration (unless you choose Payment Plan on Credit Card; details below).
 Returning players who have not paid their registration fee in full by midnight July 31 will owe the regular rate ($50 higher than the early bird rate).

-Forms of payment we accept: Credit card, e-transfer, cheque, RRA bingo vouchers, RRA e-vouchers (such as Bring A Friend and Goalie Promo), and other funding such as KidSport.
+Forms of payment we accept: Credit card, e-transfer, cheque, RRA bingo vouchers, RRA e-vouchers or discount codes (for Bring A Friend and Goalie Promo), and other funding such as KidSport.

 During registration, at the top of the Payment screen , choose your Payment Method: